Biden repudiates Trump on Iran, ready for talks on nuke deal

 Such an invitation has not yet been issued but one is expected shortly, following Blinken's talks with the British, French and German foreign ministers.

-That determination had been vigorously disputed by nearly all other U.N. members and had left the U.S. isolated at the world body.
-Thus, the reversal is unlikely to have any immediate practical effect other than to bring the U.S. back into line with the position of the vast majority of U.N. members.
+Trump's determination had been vigorously disputed by nearly all other U.N. members and had left the U.S. isolated at the world body.
+Thus, the reversal is unlikely to have any immediate practical effect other than to bring the U.S. back into line with the position of the vast majority of U.N. members, including some of its closest allies.

 Acting U.S. Ambassador to the United Nations Richard Mills sent a letter to the Security Council saying the United States “hereby withdraws” three letters from the Trump administration that culminated in its Sept.
 19 announcement that the United States had re-imposed U.N. sanctions on Tehran due to it's “significant non-performance" with its obligations.